mmuratarat/mmuratarat.github.io/_pages/faq.md

 A function $f(x): M \rightarrow \mathbb{R}$, defined on a nonempty subset $M$ of $\mathbb{R}^{n}$ and taking real values, is convex on an interval $[a,b]$ if for any two points $x_1$ and $x_2$ in $[a,b]$ and any lambda where $0< \lambda < 1$,

-* the domain M of the function is convex;
+* the domain M of the function is convex, meaning it is a convex set if it contains all convex combinations of any two points within it.

 and